bignimbus/you-are-here.vim/README.md

 "

 " If you want to add a different (shorter?) map
-" to close the popups, that option is available nnoremap <silent> <leader>bye :call you_are_here#Close()<CR>
+" to close the popups, that option is available.
+" I personally prefer to use <ESC> but that's a bit
+" dangerous so I don't endorse it :) nnoremap <silent> <leader>bye :call you_are_here#Close()<CR>

+" Most users wouldn't need to manually refresh you-are-here " while it's open, but it's possible: nnoremap <silent> <leader>upd :call you_are_here#Update()<CR>

 " top, right, bottom, left border in popups let g:youarehere_border = [1, 1, 1, 1]